Shari Arison

 Shari Arison (שרי אריסון; born September 9, 1957) is an American-born Israeli businesswoman and philanthropist.
-She is the owner of Arison Investments, which consists of several business companies, and of The Ted Arison Family Foundation, which comprises several philanthropic organizations that operate as its subsidiaries.
-She was the controlling shareholder of Bank Hapoalim for 21 years, and after selling some of her shares in November 2018, she ceased to be the controlling shareholder at the bank.
+She is the owner of Arison Investments, which consists of several companies, and of The Ted Arison Family Foundation, which comprises several philanthropic organizations that operate as its subsidiaries.
+She was the controlling shareholder of Bank Hapoalim for 21 years until she sold some of her shares in November 2018.
 She was also an owner of Shikun & Binui for 22 years, sold to the Saidoff Group on August 6, 2018.

-As of 2007, according to Forbes, she is the richest woman in the Middle East, and the only woman to be ranked in the region's top-20 of the richest people in 2007.
-As of November 2021, Forbes estimated her fortune at US$4.6 billion, making her the 590th-wealthiest person in the world, and the fourth-wealthiest in Israel.
+As of 2007, according to Forbes, she is the richest woman in the Middle East, and the only woman to be ranked in the region's top 20 of the richest people.
+As of January 22, 2024, Forbes listed Arison's net worth at US$4.4 billion, ranking her 672 on the Billionaires list and she was ranked eighth among the top wealthiest people in Israel.

-Biography
+Early life

-Arison was born in New York City, and is the daughter of the businessman Ted Arison and Mina Arison Sapir.
+Arison was born in New York City, and is the daughter of the businessman Ted Arison, the founder of Carnival Cruise Lines, and Mina Arison Sapir.
 She has an older brother, Micky.
-In 1966 her parents divorced, and she moved to Israel to live with her mother.
+In 1966, her parents divorced, and she moved to Israel to live with her mother.
 At the age of 12 she returned to the US to live with her father, and five years later she returned to Israel in order to enlist in the Israel Defense Forces.
-In 1999 Arison's father died, and bequeathed her 35% of his possessions.
+In 1999, Arison's father died and bequeathed her 35 per cent of his possessions.

+Career

 In 2003, she was the target of protests after 900 workers were fired from Bank Hapoalim.

 In March 2009, Arison sponsored Israel's third annual "Good Deeds Day" in which her non-profit organization, Ruach Tova, inspired thousands of Israelis to get involved in volunteering across the country.
 As part of the event, which took place near Tel Aviv, a Palestinian youth orchestra performed in an hour-long concert in honor of Holocaust survivors.
 They played classical Arabic tunes and songs of peace, but upon the group's return to Jenin, local Arab authorities condemned the orchestra's leader for her "exploitation of the children for political purposes."
 The event garnered worldwide media attention.
 Following the concert to celebrate "Good Deeds Day", the orchestra conductor was expelled from her hometown of Jenin.

 Arison was awarded the America–Israel Friendship League's Partners for Democracy award in 2010, for her contribution to promoting the economies of Israel and the United States.